neuronflicker/CTF/UCF/Forensics_rabbit-hole/README.md

 ![The image](rabbit-hole.png)

-I first ran `strings` in the image to see what it brought up, but there was nothing obvious.
+I first ran `strings` on the image to see what it brought up, but there was nothing obvious.

 Next I used `stegsolve` to look at the image, but it didn't help, either.